tidyverse/tidyverse.org/content/blog/case-weights/index.md

 In both cases the model coefficients are the same; the standard errors and degrees of freedom are correct for the model with grouped data though.

 ## Why is this so complicated?

 Traditionally, the use of weights in base R functions are to fit the model and to report limited measures of model fit.
 Here, `glm()` reports the deviance while `lm()` shows estimates of the RMSE and adjusted-R<sup>2</sup>.

-Believe it or not, the logistic regression code shown above is somewhat straight-forward since the scope of the analysis is very small.
-There are a few things that we do in modern data analysis that `glm()` and `lm()` do not:
+Believe it or not, the logistic regression code shown above, which is a typical example of using weights in a classical statistical setting, is much simpler that we what we have to contend with in modern data analysis.
+There are a few things that we do in modern data analysis where correctly using weights is not so straightforward.
+These include:

 * Resampling (e.g. the bootstrap or cross-validation).
 * Preprocessing methods such as centering and scaling.